lmaughan921/experience-manager-brand-portal.en/guidelines.md

 Any questions about the usage of AEM or technical errors you may have should be reported through the normal support process via the [Experience Cloud Enterprise Support portal](https://helpx.adobe.com/contact/enterprise-support.ec.html) or discussed in the [Experience Manager community](https://forums.adobe.com/community/experience-cloud/marketing-cloud/experience-manager).

-***AEM documentation contributions are not a replacement for Adobe Customer Care*** and any such contributions seeking answers to support-related questions will be rejected.
+***AEM documentation contributions are not a replacement for Adobe Customer Support*** and any such contributions seeking answers to support-related questions will be rejected.

 ### Contributions must clearly reference affected documentation pages.